Quick Boiled Fruit Cake Recipe Mary Berry

 - To prevent the cake’s top from browning too quickly, cover it with foil after the first hour of baking.

-How to serve Mary Berry’s boiled fruit cake
+How to Serve Mary Berry’s Boiled Fruit Cake

 - For a festive touch, dust the top of the cooled cake with powdered sugar and decorate it with glacé cherries.